Random Popular Matchings with Incomplete Preference Lists: Introduction

 \section{Introduction}

-Consider the problem of matching people with items, with each person having a preference list that ranks some items in order of preference.
-This simple problem models many important real-world situations, such as the assignment of DVDs to subscribers \cite{mahdian}, graduates to training positions \cite{hylland}, and families to government-subsidized housing \cite{yuan}.

-The main target of such problems is to find the ``optimal'' matching in each situation.
+A simple problem of matching people with items, with each person having a list that ranks his/her preferred items, models many important real-world situations such as the assignment of graduates to training positions \cite{hylland}, families to government-subsidized housing \cite{yuan}, and DVDs to subscribers \cite{mahdian}.
+The main target of such problems is to find an ``optimal'' matching in each situation.
 Various definitions of optimality have been proposed.
 The least restrictive one is \textit{Pareto optimality} \cite{abdulkadiroglu,abraham1,roth}.
 A matching $M$ is Pareto optimal if there is no other matching $M'$ such that at least one person prefers $M'$ to $M$ but no one prefers $M$ to $M'$.
 Other stronger definitions include \textit{rank-maximality} \cite{irving} (allocating maximum number of people to their first choices, then maximum number to their second choices, and so on), and \textit{popularity} \cite{abraham,gardenfors} defined below.